Ideal Protein

 Each time I visited one of my morning ritual spots, I would spend around $6 for coffee, and whenever I included the sandwich, I paid $11 to $12.
 That is more than what TWO Ideal Protein meals cost!

-Now make a choice: would you rather have Two Ideal Protein meals or a morning habit that costs you around $30 to $60 every week, and just for weekdays?
+Now make a choice: Would you rather have Two Ideal Protein meals or a morning habit that costs you around $30 to $60 every week, and just for weekdays?

 Ideal Protein Cost Versus Expenses on Uber Eats

 Before Ideal Protein, I usually ordered from Uber Eats or Door Dash AT LEAST once a week.
 And since I was ordering, I would add side dishes, desserts, or other items to warrant the delivery costs.
 When everything adds up, delivery fee, service fee, and tip included, I spent around $35 to $50.
+Yes, it was convenient on days I didn’t feel like cooking, and the price never stopped me.

 Ideal Protein Cost Versus Expenses on Happy Hour